 Removing a Charge-off from Your Credit Report

 If a charge-off is legitimate, it may not be possible to have it removed from your credit report.
 However, there are still some things you can do that may help.
 Start by approaching the lender and asking to have the item removed from your credit report if you pay it in full.
 This is known as “pay-for-delete.”
 They may or may not agree to this.
 When you make the call, find out who the right person is that has the authority to remove the item from your credit report so you can go to them directly.

 If the creditor agrees to accept payment to have the item deleted, make sure you get this in writing.
 If they aren’t willing to do this, you may have no choice but to wait the seven years and make sure the item is removed when it should be.
 In the meantime, it will have less impact on your credit as time passes as long as you’re paying your other bills as agreed.

 What if the Charge-off Isn’t Accurate?

 It’s a good idea to make sure that all information on your credit report is accurate.
 If you find anything that isn’t accurate, including information involving a charge-off, it’s important to file a dispute as soon as possible.
-Dovly is an automated credit repair engine that can help you with this process.
+Dovly is an AI credit engine that can help you with this process.
 With our help, 92 percent of our members have seen their credit score improve.
-You don’t need to worry about continually checking your score because our credit repair engine will keep running to help monitor your score.
+You don’t need to worry about continually checking your score because our credit engine will keep running to help monitor your score.
 Try it risk free with our free membership tier.
 Get in touch with Dovly today.